ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scraper.md

 This section served as an introduction to get a bit familiar with the base API and the `run` command.
-Next follows the [tour](/docs/guide/tour.html) in which we will get in more detail for each concept and then move on to build a [complete project](/docs/guide/building-a-complete-scraping-project.html) by re-using the scraper of this section while enhancing it.
+Next follows the [tour](/docs/guide/tour.html) in which we will get in more detail about each concept and then move on to build a [complete project](/docs/guide/building-a-complete-scraping-project.html) by re-using the scraper of this section while enhancing it.